lukagabric/LAbstractASIDataSource/README.md

 Implementation sample
 ---------------------

+Before you start with the data source you need the data parser that conforms to LParserInterface protocol.

 Subclass LAbstractASIDataSource class as in NewsDataSource class of the sample project.
 In that class, three methods are implemented.
 These methods are convenient, and used to get data from e.g. UIViewController where you want to present this data.